KaiNorberg/PatchworkOS/README.md

 ### Modernized I/O

 The I/O system is designed from the ground up to take advantage of several modern I/O concepts.
-For example, all open operations use `openat()` semantics, all I/O is vectored (uses scatter-gather lists), asynchronous and dispatched via an I/O Ring supporting timeouts and cancellation.
+For example, all open/walk operations use `openat()` semantics, all I/O is vectored (uses scatter-gather lists), asynchronous and dispatched via an I/O Ring supporting timeouts and cancellation.
 Finally, all I/O is direct and (more or less) zero-copy.
 This is done with the goal of creating a powerful, flexible and efficient I/O system that can be used for a wide variety of purposes.

 There are two components to asynchronous I/O, the I/O Ring and I/O Request Packets.